Stubs and Symbolic Links

 Stubs are proprietary, so you need either storage agents so each storage can understand the stub, or a proprietary interface to each storage.
 This means they are not portable, and managing revisions of stubs along with storage upgrades or migrations is time consuming, cumbersome, and error-prone.
 Since stubs are proprietary, adding storage agents impacts the data path of both hot and cold data which is also undesirable as it can cause performance degradation of hot data and metadata.

 Symbolic links are transparent to users; the links appear as normal files or directories and can be acted upon by the user or application in exactly the same manner.
 A symbolic link contains a text string that is automatically interpreted and followed by the file system as a path to another file or directory.
 This other file or directory is called the “target”.
 The symbolic link is a second file that exists independently of its target.
-Symbolic links are standard protocol constructs in NFS v1 and above and SMB 2.0 and above.
+Komprise Dynamic Links are standard protocol constructs in NFS v1 and above and SMB 2.0 and above.
 So, they do not

 require any agents on each storage or any proprietary interfaces.
+Komprise compatibility.

 Komprise Dynamic Links